Marin Iorda

+Biography

 Early life

 The future "Marin Iorda" was born in Bucharest, capital of the Romanian Kingdom, on 30 August 1901; his parents were Constantin and Comana Iordache, who, by his own testimony, lived on "some godforsaken street on the outskirts".
 In 1912, the boy made his way into a cinema, and was fascinated by the spectacle, later skipping school, and braving increasingly serious punishments by his family, to see productions starring Charles Prince and Max Linder.
 Both parents wanted him to train for a career in the Romanian Land Forces or in the Orthodox Church.
 Marin disliked these options, and eventually ran away from home, discovering an interest in painting.
 His first notable employment was as a cartoonist (as well as proofreader and occasional writer) for the youth magazine Revista Copiilor și Tinerimii, founded by Constantin Costa-Foru.
 While literary history records this debut as occurring in 1919, Iorda himself claimed that he had begun working there during World War I, and recalled his participation in staff meetings with literary celebrities such as Ioan Slavici and Gala Galaction.
 This period saw him drawing Slavici's portrait.

 Literary critic Carol Isac notes that Revista Copiilor și Tinerimii allowed Iordache to experiment in the new field of "children's journalism".
 Writer Miron Radu Paraschivescu, who grew up reading Costa-Foru's publication, reserved praise for Iorda's "countless illustrations", done in a style that (he argued) was unique in Romanian art, with line art that is "somewhere between branch and snake".
 He saw Iorda as Romania's own Toulouse-Lautrec, and as someone born to do animation.
 As the war ended, Iordache moved on to jobs at Adevărul Literar și Artistic and Rampa, where he also specialized in graphic design for advertising content; for a while, he worked in a workshop that put out marketing content.
 He entered the Bucharest Art Academy upon passing his entry exam in 1919.
 Though still focused on graphic art, his training was guided by sculptors Dimitrie Paciurea and Frederic Storck.
 Curator Eugenia Antonescu sees him as excelling as a portraitist and caricaturist, with sketches that depicted a variety of human faces—from anonymous Romanian peasants to politicians such as Marcel Cachin and writers such as Mihail Sorbul.
 He remained attached to drawing and watercolor in a miniature style, producing only a few easel paintings.